ijlee2/codemod-utils/tutorials/template-tag-components/02-create-utilities.md

 ## Replace contents

-Last but not least, we use `replaceContents()` to replace the contents of each `<template>`-tag.
+Last but not least, we use `replaceContents()` to replace the contents of each `<template>` tag.
 Because a file may have multiple tags, we update the tags in the reverse order.

 <details>